All the Queen's Men (TV series): Crossovers

 All the Queen's Men sets its own storyline and have not featured any crossover characters from other shows as of yet, however the main character Marilyn 'Madam' guest starred on Tyler Perry's Sistas in season 5 and was revealed to be the cousin of Fatima, an independent tough-minded character from the series that eventually gained her own spin-off series Zatima, Madam does a favor and helps Fatima's co-worker Andi, who needs help to get her friend Sabrina out of legal troubles.
-Also while also not seen in episodes prior (Sistas), she also sent thugs to help out Fatima in her own troubles after being harassed by her co-worker Hayden.
+Also while not seen in episodes prior (Sistas), she also sent thugs to help out Fatima in her own troubles after being harassed by her co-worker Hayden.
 Fatima reveals this both to Andi after to the two met each other and Hayden while threatening him once again as a reminder to what really happened to him violently weeks ago.

-Another character from the series El Fuego, appeared as a recurring character on Sistas rekindling his connection with Danni, a past college mate and friend to the ladies of the series.
+Another character from the series, Alonzo "El Fuego" Garcia, appeared as a recurring character on Sistas rekindling his connection with Danni, a past college mate and friend to the ladies of the series.
 He tries to makes attempts at romance with Danni and flaunts his new career as a male exotic dancer at Club Eden, after years of losing weight and started his health and fitness journey after his long battle of being overweight (which is addressed often as a brief running gag in 'Queen's Men'), but the romance eventually fails after finally giving it a try with Danni, however he continued to do favors helping out the ladies on the series when needed from his multiple side jobs.

 The actor Skyh Alvester Black, who portrays Amp on All the Queens Men did appear on Sistas as a recurring character named Jacobi who briefly dated Sabrina on their series.
 This in turn may have created confusion upon viewers as both series shares the same parallel universe in story plots.

+The actress Raquel Palmer, who plays Blue on All the Queen's Men, also appeared on Sistas in a recurring role as Officer Rayah who is a childhood friend of Zac.
+They have a flirtatious, romantic/sexual tension association, which is complicated by their past, where Zac & his friends had a bet as to who could deflower her first.